italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - It MUST be set to the *jwk* value in the *cnf* parameter, as taken in the Wallet Instance Attestation.
     - [:rfc:`9068`].
   * - **aud**
-    - It MUST match the value *client_id*.
-The RP MUST verify that this value matches its client ID.
+    - It Must be Set to the URL of Credential Endpoint of the PID/(Q)EAA Provider.
     - [:rfc:`9068`].
   * - **iat**
     - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.